 - Prevents domain hijacking and spoofing of domains by hackers and spammers.

-To request a new ok.ubc.ca subdomain name, please submit an IT Helpdesk ticket (Request Something New > Websites > UBC Okanagan website) so we can evaluate your request.
+To request a new ok.ubc.ca subdomain name, please submit a ticket to the UBC Self-Service Portal for assistance so we can evaluate your request.

-- Submit an IT Helpdesk ticket for assistance.
+- Submit a ticket to the UBC Self-Service Portal for assistance.